Kenshiki Labs

 BYOK support boundary

-• Kenshiki guarantees the governance pipeline around BYOK requests: compilation, retrieval scoping, Ledger evaluation, Gate decisions, and audit records
+• Kenshiki Labs operates the governance pipeline around BYOK requests: compilation, retrieval scoping, Ledger evaluation, Gate decisions, and audit records

-• Kenshiki does not guarantee the uptime, latency, output stability, or semantic behavior of the upstream provider
+• Kenshiki Labs does not control the uptime, latency, output stability, or semantic behavior of the upstream provider

 • Hosted Kadai is the primary path for stronger service commitments and more stable evaluation behavior